peer-base/peer-star/docs/rfc-identity.md

 When bootstrapped, the IdentityManagerClient will attempt to read the a Session Public Key from the local storage of the applications' origin.
 The IdentityManagerClient then takes the Session Public Key and queries the IdentityManager to retrieve the session data associated to it.
 If the IdentityManager responds back with the session data, the user is authenticated and, as such, there's an Authenticated Session.
 If the IdentityManager doesn't recognize that Session Public Key or if there's no Session Public Key in first place, there's no Authenticated Session, meaning that no user is authenticated.
 In such cases, the application may request the Identity Manager to authenticate the user, typically via a login button.

 When the application requests the IdentityManagerClient to authenticate the user, a popup pointing to the IdentityManager authenticate screen is open (via `window.open`).
 In this screen, the user is asked to choose an identity and to disclose some information, such as its name, its photo and a set of claims & proofs.
 If the user consented the disclosure of this information and entered the Device Private Key passphrase correctly, a new session for this application will be created and stored.
-The session data (including the Session Public Key and its signature signed by the Device Private Key) is sent back to the application.
+The session data, including the Session Public Key and its signature signed by the Device Private Key, is sent back to the application.
 If the user denied the disclosure of the information, the operation will fail.
 In both scenarios, the popup is closed and the outcome is made available to the application.

 Applications might choose the TTL of a session depending on the degree of security they want to have.